isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Waste and Water.md

 **Combatting Waste Emissions**

 Singapore is embracing a shift towards a circular economy to reduce emissions, maximise resource efficiency and resilience, and conserve landfill space.
 The Government aims to improve Singapore's overall recycling rate to 70% by 2030.
-The inaugural [Zero Waste Masterplan](https://www.towardszerowaste.gov.sg), launched in 2019, set an additional target to reduce the amount of waste sent to the landfill each day by 30% by 2030.
+The inaugural [Zero Waste Masterplan](https://www.towardszerowaste.gov.sg/zero-waste-masterplan/) was launched in 2019 and set an additional target to reduce the amount of waste sent to the landfill each day by 30% by 2030.

 Singapore’s integrated solid waste management system focuses on two key thrusts – waste minimisation and recycling.
 In land-scarce Singapore, Waste-to-Energy (WtE) plants offer the best technical solution for waste treatment by reducing waste volume efficiently to conserve landfill space, and generating electricity to offset carbon emissions.